Last Updated on 28-Mar-2023 by Charles Maxwell

-Microsoft Word provides the means to break complex documents into Sections.
-The controls are rather difficult, but Scott Hanselman does a good job discussing Sections in the following video, which uses the example of changing from portrait to landscape layout midway through a document.
+Microsoft Word provides the means to break complex documents into sections.
+The controls are rather difficult, but Scott Hanselman does a good job discussing sections in the following video, which uses the example of changing from portrait to landscape layout midway through a document.
 You also can use sections to change the page size, margins, headers, footers, page numbering, and more.

-Microsoft Word makes it easy to add cross references to a document.
+Word makes it easy to add cross references to a document.
 On the Ribbon, go to the References tab, Captions group, Cross‑reference window or to the Insert tab, Links group, Cross‑reference window.